Reality of Unipotent elements in Classical Lie Groups: Reality for nilpotent elements in classical Lie algebras over

 Let $X\, \in\, {\s\p}(n,\R)$ be a non zero nilpotent element.
 We now apply Proposition \ref{unitary-J-basis}, Remark \ref{unitary-J-basis-rmk}(2).
 Following Section \ref{sec-ordered-basis-V}, let $t_{d_r} \,:=\, \dim_\R L(d_r-1)$ for $ 1 \,\leq \,r \,\leq\, s$, and ${\d}\,:=\, [d_1^{t_{d_1} },\, \ldots ,\,d_s^{t_{d_s} }] \,\in\, \PC(2n)$ be the partition corresponding to the element $ X $.
 Let

 Now we associate a signed Young diagram for the element $ X $ by setting $ +1 $ in the $ p_\eta $-many boxes and $ -1 $ in the rest $ q_\eta $-many boxes in the $ 1^{\rm st} $ column of the rectangular block of size $ t_\eta\times \eta $ for $ \eta\in \E_\d $, and place $ +1 $ in the left most box of odd length rows.
-It follows that this association does not depend on the conjugacy class. {\it The nilpotent orbits in $ \s\p(n,\R) $ is parametrized by the signed Young diagram of size $2 n $ and any signature in which rows of odd length have their left most boxes labelled $ + 1$ and occur with even multiplicity}, see \cite[Theorem 9.3.5]{CoMc}, also \cite[Theorem 4.27]{BCM}.
+It follows that this association does not depend on the conjugacy class.
+We refer to \cite[Section 4.7]{BCM} for details about parametrizing map. {\it The nilpotent orbits in $ \s\p(n,\R) $ are parametrized by the signed Young diagram of size $2 n $ and any signature in which rows of odd length have their left most boxes labelled $ + 1$ and occur with even multiplicity}, see \cite[Theorem 9.3.5]{CoMc}.